Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Market mechanics, data and definitions

 Several features merit comment.
 Sports dominates Kalshi by volume (43.2 million trades, 66.7\% of the total) but Politics commands disproportionate contract value (2.2 billion contracts from only 6,609 markets, representing 13.3\% of total volume from 3.1\% of markets).
 Politics also has the highest median volume per market (127 trades), reflecting intense engagement with a smaller number of high-profile events.
 The distribution of trade sizes is heavily right-skewed across all domains: the median trade involves 40 contracts, but 0.15\% of trades (those exceeding 10,000 contracts) account for approximately 15\% of total contract volume.
-Polymarket (Table~\ref{tab:poly_summary}) shows a strikingly different composition: $4.0\times$ more trades overall but $0.8\times$ fewer markets, reflecting $8.0\times$ higher median per-market volume.
+Polymarket (Table~\ref{tab:poly_summary}) shows a strikingly different composition: across the three comparable domains it has $3.4\times$ more trades than Kalshi from only $0.6\times$ as many markets, reflecting roughly $8\times$ higher median per-market volume.
 The most consequential difference is in Politics, where Polymarket has $9.3\times$ more trades (45.7M vs 4.9M) and $11\times$ more contracts (24.6B vs 2.2B), suggesting substantially deeper price discovery.